poise/poise-service/README.md

 By default a PID file will be created in `/var/run/service_name.pid`.
 You can use the `pid_file` option detailed below to override this and rely on your process creating a PID file in the given path.
-This is highly recommended on RHEL-family platforms as automatic PID detection there is more finicky.

 #### Options